-Under no circumstances may an undergraduate student register for more than 5 course units.
 Credit earned for English Tutorship, Amrhein Investment Club, LeaderShape, ROTC and Emerging Leaders are excluded from this restriction.

-COURSE DROP OR WITHDRAWAL
+COURSE ADD/DROP OR WITHDRAWAL

-It is the student's responsibility to contact the Financial Aid Office to verify the effect that any change in courseload will have on financial-aid eligibility.
+It is the student's responsibility to contact the Financial Aid Office to verify the effect that any change in course load will have on financial-aid eligibility.